SumoLogic/sumologic-kubernetes-collection/deploy/docs/SideBySidePrometheus.md

 ```

 Next you can run `helm upgrade --install` to install our chart.
-An example command with the minimum parameters is provided below.
+An example commands with the minimum parameters is provided below.
-The following command will install the Sumo Logic chart with the release name
+The following commands will install the Sumo Logic chart with the release name
 `my-release` in the namespace your `kubectl` context is currently set to.

-Node that because this is installing our chart in a cluster where an existing prometheus
-operator is running, we need to disable our operator and update the node exporter ports.
+If you are installing with an existing Prometheus Operator:

 ```bash
 helm upgrade --install my-release sumologic/sumologic \